 Medications such as propranolol and isosorbide may be prescribed to lower the pressure in the portal vein and reduce the risk of recurrent bleeding.

 The drug lactulose can help treat confusion and other mental changes associated with encephalopathy.
+This medication has the ability to increase the amount of bowel movements you will have per day.

 Dietary and lifestyle changes